damla/nextjs-playground/README.md

 - Only Allowed in a Page
   getStaticProps can only be exported from a page.
 You can’t export it from non-page files.

-One of the reasons for this restriction is that React needs to have all the required data before the page is rendered.
+- One of the reasons for this restriction is that React needs to have all the required data before the page is rendered.

+- we’ll talk about the case where each page path depends on external data.
+Next.js allows you to statically generate pages with paths that depend on external data.
+This enables dynamic URLs in Next.js.

+# dynamic routing

+- Important: The returned list is not just an array of strings — it must be an array of objects that look like the comment above.
+Each object must have the params key and contain an object with the id key (because we’re using [id] in the file name).
+Otherwise, getStaticPaths will fail.